tstatler/doctools/guides/acs/releasenotes/README.md

 * Fixed an issue on the Cloud Dashboard where the Storage statistic was not being displayed.

-* Fixed an issue on the Cloud Dashboard when editing a Statuses object, the Places object to associate with the Statuses object was not updated.
+* Fixed an issue on the Cloud Dashboard when editing a Statuses object.
+The Places object associated with the Statuses object was not updated.

 ## ACS Release 1.1.2